What Is Acute Kidney Failure?

-- Potassium is an electrolyte found in your blood that balances water levels in your bloodstream.
+- Potassium, an electrolyte found in your blood that balances water levels in your bloodstream.
 Kidney disease can cause either high or low potassium levels.

-- Sodium is an electrolyte that helps with fluid balance in your body.
+- Sodium, an electrolyte that helps with fluid balance in your body.
 High sodium levels can mean that your kidneys aren’t working properly because your body can’t get rid of the right amount of sodium.

-Kidney biopsy (renal biopsy) is a procedure where the doctor pushes a thin needle through your skin and takes a small piece of your kidney to look at under a microscope.
-It can show if there is any damage or disease in your kidney, and frequently what the cause is.
+Kidney biopsy (renal biopsy).
+A kidney biopsy is a procedure where the doctor pushes a thin needle through your skin and takes a small piece of your kidney to look at under a microscope.
+It can show if there is any damage or disease in your kidney and often helps determine the cause as well.
 This is typically done only in cases where it is unclear what is causing the kidney failure.

 Often, treatment for acute kidney failure, especially if severe, requires hospitalization.
 If there aren’t any other problems, the kidneys may heal themselves.